dhellmann/pymotw/PyMOTW/threading/index.rst

 .. }}}
 .. {{{end}}}

-To wait until the daemon thread has completed its work, use the :func:`join()` method.
+To wait until a daemon thread has completed its work, use the :func:`join()` method.

 .. include:: threading_daemon_join.py
     :literal:
     :start-after: #end_pymotw_header

-Since we wait for the daemon thread to exit using :func:`join()`, we do see its "Exiting" message.
+Waiting for the daemon thread to exit using :func:`join()` means it has a chance to produce its ``"Exiting"`` message.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_daemon_join.py'))